The diversity of human colouring is the result of thousands of years of natural selection.

 Three pigments affect the wide variety of human skin tones: melanin, carotene and haemoglobin.
 While there is still a great deal to be discovered about skin pigmentation, we know that the more melanin a person has the darker their skin will be.

-The wide variety of colourations across the human population can be classified through combining the science of human genealogy and colour theory.
+The wide variety of colourations across the human population can be classified by combining the science of human genealogy and colour theory.

 The individual characteristic colour adaptations which evolved through generations of living in the same local environment created groups of people with the same or similar colour characteristics.
 The colouring of all three characteristics was primarily determined by how constant weather conditions were throughout the year.

-People who lived away from the equator, across the subtropics, such as the Mediterranean Basin and the Mexican Plateau where sun was seasonal and the environment varied, experienced partial de-pigmentation.
-Different groups of people developed different skin, hair and eye tones and different levels of contrast between their colour characteristics.
-They retained warm dark brown hair and eye colour but developed different levels of fair to light brown skin tones, with the ability to tan during summer seasons.
+People who lived away from the equator across the subtropics, such as the Mediterranean Basin and the Mexican Plateau where sun was seasonal and the environment varied, experienced partial de-pigmentation.
+Different groups of people developed varying skin, hair and eye tones and diverse levels of contrast between their colour characteristics.
+They retained warm, dark brown hair and eye colour but developed disparate levels of fair to light brown skin tones, with the ability to tan during summer seasons.

-The people who settled further from the equator in the cooler north temperate zones, such as northern Europe and Russia, experienced less overall sun exposure and had less need for natural protection.
-They consequently developed low levels of melanin, lighter skin, hair and eyes and a reduced capacity for tanning.
+Those who settled further from the equator in the cooler northern temperate zones, such as northern Europe and Russia, experienced less overall sun exposure and had less need for natural protection.
+They consequently developed lower levels of melanin, lighter skin, hair and eyes and a reduced capacity for tanning.

-In modern times, accelerated global migration has seen unprecedented numbers of people travelling and settling for extended periods of time across the globe, often living in areas where the sun’s radiation differs from where their ancestors’ skin, hair and eyes evolved.
+In modern times, accelerated global migration has seen unprecedented numbers of people travelling and settling for extended periods of time across the globe, often living in areas where the sun’s radiation differs from where their ancestors’ skin, hair and eye colouring evolved.

-This global migration has meant people from all corners of the globe breeding with locally established people, an explosion of mixed race colour characteristics and genetic diversity.
-Generations have consequently developed new colour profiles, and unique combinations of colour characteristics.
+This global migration has meant people from all corners of the globe mixing with locally established people, resulting in an explosion of genetic diversity and mixed-race colour characteristics.
+The new generations have consequently developed unique combinations of colour characteristics and new colour expressions.

-It doesn’t matter how different the colour characteristics of people are, nature has the judicious ability to combine two people’s DNA and create a combination of colour characteristics that balance and harmonise.
+It does not matter how different peoples’ colour characteristics are – nature has the judicious ability to combine two individual’s DNA to create a combination of colour characteristics that balance and harmonise.

 The contrast between a person’s skin, hair and eyes may be minimal or extensive, and is the result of a combination of inherited characteristics.

-The hair, as a block of colour, has the ability to connect or disconnect with another block of clothing colour or accessories.
-The greater the contrast between a person’s hair and skin, the greater the contrast of value and colour the clothing can have in order to create harmony.
+The hair, as a block of colour, can connect or disconnect with another block of colour, that being clothing or accessories.
+The greater the contrast between a person’s hair and skin, the greater the contrast of value and colour the clothing can have to create harmony.

-When the contrast between the hair and skin is high, the hair will have more influence in determining the depth and tone of clothing colours which create a balanced appearance.
+When the contrast between the hair and skin is high, the hair will have more influence in determining the depth and tone of clothing colours to create a balanced appearance.

-When the hair, skin and eyes are muted and of a medium value and the contrast between them is low, high contrasting colour, and patterns find difficulty in creating balance and harmony.
-Low contrast, medium value, muted tones will create the greatest balance.
+When the hair, skin and eyes are muted and of a moderate value and the contrast between them is low, high contrasting colour and patterns find difficulty in creating balance and harmony.
+Low contrast, medium value muted tones will create the balance and harmony

-The whites of the eyes and teeth act as natural highlights and help connect white based tones from, accessories, jewellery and clothing.
+The whites of the eyes and teeth act as natural highlights and help connect white-based tones of accessories, jewellery and clothing.

-The small size of the eyes and teeth ensures they cannot determine if large blocks of white based tones harmonise with a person’s dominant colour quality.
-They can however add some balance and connection to large blocks of white and highlight small blocks of white.
+The small size of the eyes and teeth means they cannot determine if large blocks of white-based tones harmonise with a person’s dominant colour quality.
+They can, however, add some balance and connection to large blocks of white and highlight small blocks of white.

 Wearing the right colour and colour combinations highlights the natural colouring of a person’s characteristics, providing life and vitality, personal confidence and comfort.
 They are perceived by those with whom they interact to look younger, healthier, naturally comfortable and ‘as one’ with their make-up and clothing.

-Wearing the wrong colour and colour combinations, reflect an unnatural colour onto the face and create a visual discord.
+Wearing the wrong colour and colour combinations reflects an unnatural colour onto the face and creates a visual discord.
 The unnatural reflection draws natural colour from the face, highlighting imperfections and quite often making a person look and feel older, insipid, unhealthy and uncomfortable.